komljen/rancher-salt/README.md

 salt-cloud -m /etc/salt/cloud.maps.d/rancher.conf -P -y
 ```

-Now you can connect to master node using new pem key (/etc/salt/salt_cloud_key.pem) and check environment.
-If all minions are connected deploy rancher from the master:
+Now you can connect to the master node using new pem key /etc/salt/salt_cloud_key.pem.
+Check environment and if all minions are connected deploy rancher:

 ```
+sudo salt '*' test.ping
 sudo salt-run state.orchestrate deploy.rancher
 ```

 To access rancher web UI at ```http://AWS_MASTER_PUBLIC_DNS:8080``` you need to open 8080 port first.

-If you want to destroy all instances (EBS volumes will be deleted also):
+If you want to destroy all instances (EBS volumes will be deleted also) run following command:

 ```
 salt-cloud -m /etc/salt/cloud.maps.d/rancher.conf -d -y